F0lak/dm_open_ref/ref/atom/var/overlays.md

 Overlays are relatively static and cannot be altered on the fly, only replaced.
 They\'re your best-performing option for very simple things that won\'t change often.
-If you need something that allows dynamic changes you may prefer to look into [image objects](/ref/image.md) -m (which can also be selectively shown to only certain players) or [visual contents](/ref/atom/var/vis_contents.md) -m which are more versatile.
+If you need something that allows dynamic changes you may prefer to look into [image objects](/ref/image.md) (which can also be selectively shown to only certain players) or [visual contents](/ref/atom/var/vis_contents.md)  which are more versatile.
 :::